austral/austral.github.io/spec/rationale-error-handling.md

 The benefits of this approach are:

-1. **Resource Safety**.
-Contract violations will unwind the stack and cause destructors to be called, which allows us to safely deallocate resources (with some caveats, see below).
+1. **Resource Safety:** Contract violations will unwind the stack and cause destructors to be called, which allows us to safely deallocate resources (with some caveats, see below).